Seyahatnâme: Features and limitations

 Evliya prefers legend to bare historical fact, and at times exaggerates or creates anecdotes designed for comic effect.
 His Seyâhatnâme thus appears as a work of 17th-century light literature, which was intelligible to a wide circle thanks to the mixed use of the colloquial Turkish of the 17th century with occasional borrowings of phrases and expressions from the ornate style.
 Such attempt to appeal to a wide audience may explain the author's lack of concern for historical truth.
 He even recorded certain occurrences as though he had seen or experienced them himself even though a close examination reveals that he knows of them only from hearsay or literary sources, which he does not cite.

 In spite of these reservations, Evliya's Seyâhatnâme offers a wealth of information on cultural history, folklore, and geography.
 The significance of the work lies in the fact that it reflects the mental approach of the 17th century Ottoman Turkish intellectuals in their attitudes to the non-Muslim Occident, and sheds light on the administration and internal organization of the Ottoman Empire of that time.

-Because of the value of his work, the generic term of Seyâhatnâme is often used to refer to Evliya Çelebi's books in particular, as far as the Turkish language and studies are concerned.